 If you are moving to Kentucky from another U.S. state, you will need to convert your current license to a Kentucky license.

 For more information please go to the Kentucky Transportation Cabinet website.
+You can also find more information in this driver's license guide from ICE.

 You may find your home country phone service to be very expensive here in the United States.
 One option is to obtain U.S. phone service.
 There are two ways to get that service: